okikio/native/packages/animate/README.md

 The `Animate` class recieves a set of targets to animate, it then creates a list of Web Animation API `Animation` instances, along side a main animation, which is small `Animation` instance that is set to animate the opacity of a non visible element, the `Animate` class then plays each `Animation` instances keyframes including the main animation.

 The main animation is there to ensure accuracy in different browser vendor implementation of the Web Animation API.
-The main animation is stored in `Animate.prototype.mainAnimation: Animation`, the other `Animation` instances are stored in a `Manager` (from [@okikio/manager](https://www.npmjs.com/package/@okikio/manager)) `Animate.prototype.animations: Manager<HTMLElement, Animation>`.
+The main animation is stored in `Animate.prototype.mainAnimation: Animation`, the other `Animation` instances are stored in a `WeakMap` `Animate.prototype.animations: WeakMap<KeyframeEffect, Animation>`.

 ```ts
 import animate from "@okikio/animate";